 Gunaratne began her human rights career as a Legal Officer for the Ministry of External Affairs of Sri Lanka before becoming the Head of Communications and Implementation and Promotion of Law at the International Committee of the Red Cross there.
 While in Sri Lanka, she also lectured on human rights and humanitarian law at the General Sir John Kotelawala Defense University.
-She is looking forward to working with students again as part of her residency with HRI.
+During her January-March 2019 residency, she is looking forward to working with students again as part of her collaboration with HRI.

 The Columbia Law School Human Rights Institute Practitioner-in-Residence Program is designed for human rights practitioners from non-governmental organizations, government, the United Nations, and other intergovernmental and international bodies who seek an environment in which they can engage in research, writing, and scholarly discussion connected to their human rights practice.
 The program is intended to promote human rights scholarship grounded in practice, as well as practice informed by scholarship and critique.